-508 Intercollegiate Athletics - Football ‡ (3) UC:CSU RPT2 Prerequisite: None.
+508 Intercollegiate Athletics - Football ‡ (3) UC:CSU RPT2

-Enrollment limited to available seats awarded to those students judged most qualified, based on past performance and/or tryouts.
-Students will be only allowed to repeat 2 times rerequisite: None.
+Enrollment is limited to those students judged most qualified based on past performance and/ or tryouts.

-This course requires participation on the intercollegiate football team.
-Advanced blocking, tackling, ball handling and running are taught.
-Football game playing experience is required.
+This course is the intercollegiate athletic competitive football team.
+It includes advanced football skills for blocking, tackling, kicking, ball carrying (offense & defense).
+The course includes components of fitness requiring running, cardiovascular endurance, agility, strength training and balance.
+Specific handling of the football requiring catching and throwing skills are also taught.
 The class will include the study of football strategies for offense, defense and special teams including video study of technique and opponent strategies.
-Tryouts may be required if experience is limited.